Here’s what it really takes to become wealthy and financially successful.

 Did you know your circumstances only account for about 10% of the influences that determine how you’ll react or feel about a situation you find yourself in?

-For example, if you suddenly lose your job, the actual event of losing the job only exerts about a 10% influence over how your react to it or feel about it.
+If you suddenly lose your job, for example, the actual event of losing the job only exerts about a 10% influence over how your react to it or feel about it.

-Meanwhile, about 50% of our reactions are up to genetics.
-If you’re naturally inclined to feeling negative or unhappy, which some people are, you might have to work harder than the next person to find the silver lining in an unpleasant circumstance.
+If you’re naturally inclined to feeling more negative or unhappy as a baseline, which some people are, you might have to work harder than the next person to find the silver lining in an unpleasant circumstance.

-But even accounting for that, that means a full 40% of your reaction is up to you.
+But even accounting for our circumstances and how we’re wired, that means 40% of how you react to an event in your life is up to you to decide.

-It seems clear that a major factor that sets successful people apart from people who find themselves struggling is chosen optimism — chosen meaning, you decide to be an optimist regardless of whether it comes easily or naturally.
+It seems clear that a major factor that sets successful people apart from people who find themselves struggling is chosen optimism — chosen, meaning, you can decide to be an optimist regardless of whether it comes easily or naturally.

 People who are successful think positively.
 They reframe negative situations.
 When something “bad” happens to them, they tend to choose to respond in a positive and productive way rather than in a negative or self-defeating way.